Niv2023/ost2pst/README.md

       -	The tool should only report: “Only minor inconsistencies were found in he this file.
 Repairing the file is optional…”
       -	Please let me know if you get any error….
 I will need the OST file to debug it.
       -	SCANPST is usually found within the Microsoft Office installation directory
-6)	Please feel free to contact for in case you face any issues.
+6)	Please feel free to contact me in case you face any issues.
 I’ll try to respond as quickly as possible
 7)	I would be glad to assist anyone wishing to improve the tool
 8)	Please let me know if you liked it and wishes to “buy me a coffee” 😊